 The Company measures its credit risk using the standard formula, the adequacy of which was assessed during the latest ORSA.
-With respect to exposures to banks, bond issuers, loan holders and reinsurers the assessment depends highly on the credit rating of the counterparties which defines the probability of default.
+With respect to exposures to banks and reinsurers the assessment depends highly on the credit rating of the counterparties which defines the probability of default.
 On the other hand, for premium receivables the assessment is based on how long overdue these are and the probability of default is determined based on that.

-Credit risk as measured through the SCR is composed of counterparty default risk by 90%, and spread risk by 10%.
-Credit risk forms 24.5% of the total undiversified SCR.
+Credit risk as measured through the SCR is composed of counterparty default risk by 86%, and spread risk by 14%.
+Credit risk forms 16.5% of the total undiversified SCR.